benznest/flutter_rounded_date_picker/README.md

 ![Screenshot](screenshots/3.png)

-## Image Header
+## Image Background Header
-use image background on header also you can add description.
+Use images as the header of the date picker and you can also add more details.
+* You need to specify the path of images in your asset (pubspec.yaml).
 ```
 DateTime newDateTime = await RoundedDatePicker.show(context,
                             theme: ThemeData(primarySwatch: Colors.blue),